lapolis/LazyOSINT/README.md

 Potential TODO list to complete if I ever survive to OSCP:
 - Add more checks on the LinkedIn module
 - check if password was the right one in selenium
-- find more than 1k employees (linkedin limit to 100 pages)
+- find more than 1k employees (LinkedIn limit to 100 pages)
 - use proxy for google - not working, still reCAPTCHA
 - Generate a potential email based on a company template